univention/univention-corporate-server/doc/manual/computers/ucr.rst

 As UCR templates are generally regenerated automatically when UCR variables are edited, this is primarily used for tests.

-If no file name is given when running :command:`ucr commit`, all of the files managed by |UCSUCR| will be regenerated from the templates.
+If no filename is given when running :command:`ucr commit`, all of the files managed by |UCSUCR| will be regenerated from the templates.
 It is, however, not generally necessary to regenerate all the configuration files.